volume-trader/QuantowerKB/getting-started/reset-settings-to-default.md

 ### How to share your Templates with other traders

 {% hint style="success" %}
 You can share your templates with other VT-Terminal traders by sharing template files with them.
-Template files can be found in the folder **"Quantower -> Settings -> Templates"**
+Template files can be found in the folder **"VT-Terminal -> Settings -> Templates"**

 The file to be transferred must be placed in a similar folder on another computer
 {% endhint %}